OpenSextant/Xponents/solr/README.md

     mv ./solr-7.7.2  ./solr7-dist

     # We could automate this sure.
 But you need only do it once and hopefully is not repetitive.
+    # NOTE If Solr 8.x is in use, the distro is ./solr8-dist.
+Differences from Solr 7 to Solr 8 are still being
+    # investigated.
 ```